Plugins and user-supplied code

 Running plugins

-The original directives loaded from the file are available in the REPL as *booked-directives*, with the post-plugin ones available as *directives*.
-See the set-narration example below for how to use the original *booked-directives* instead of the post-plugin ones.
+The original directives loaded from the file are available in the REPL as (:raw-directives *beans*), with the post-plugin raw directives available as (:raw-xf-directives *beans*), booked directives as (:booked-directives *beans*), and post-plugin booked directives as (:booked-xf-directives *beans*).

 Plugins are Clojure code, so they must be on the Java class-path in order to be resolvable at runtime.
 The limabean launcher supports running the clojure command line with the -Sdeps option to pass the required dependencies.

-The Clojure package containing the desired namespace should be passed in the environment variable LIMABEAN_CLJ_DEPS, as e.g. io.github.tesujimath/limabean-contrib {:mvn/version "0.1.0"}.
+In order to run anything beyond the bundled plugins, the Clojure package containing the desired plugin should be passed in the environment variable LIMABEAN_CLJ_DEPS, as e.g. io.github.tesujimath/limabean-contrib {:mvn/version "0.1.0"}.
 This environment variable comprises a space-separated list of package name, co-ordinate pairs, that is without the {:deps {...} } wrapper.

 See the Clojure deps reference for what is possible, which includes local directories and git repos.